 - Individuals who are separated or divorced

-Of the Americans that took out payday loans, most had to rollover their loans for a total of five months before they were able to pay them off.
-The survey found that 69% of borrowers used their loans to pay for monthly household expenses, while 16% needed them for an emergency expense.
+Of the Americans who took out payday loans, most had to roll over their loans for five months before paying them off.
+The survey found that 69% of borrowers used their loans to pay for monthly household expenses, while 16% needed them for emergency expenses.

-When a borrower isn’t able to repay their payday loan, they are given the option to rollover the loan by paying an additional fee.
-This fee can be converted to an interest rate, which typically is the highest interest rate you’ll find associated with any loan type.
-In fact, the average payday loan interest rate is 391%, as stated by the Federal Reserve Bank of St. Louis.
+When borrowers cannot repay their payday loan, they are given the option to roll over the loan by paying an additional fee.
+This fee can be converted to an interest rate, which is typically the highest interest rate associated with any loan type.
+In fact, the average payday loan interest rate is 391%, according to the Federal Reserve Bank of St. Louis.

-Every time you rollover your payday loan, you’ll have to pay the fee again.
+You’ll have to pay the fee again each time you roll over your payday loan.
 If you couldn’t pay the fee and the loan in full the first time, chances are you won’t be able to pay it the following month either.
 Let’s say you rollover the loan six times.
 Using the above example, you would have paid $480 in interest on a $400 loan.
 This traps you in a vicious cycle of debt that is hard to get out of.

-Consumers will be excited to find out that there are a host of payday loan alternatives that provide a better solution to their pressing financial needs.
+Consumers will be excited to find out that a host of payday loan alternatives provide a better solution to their pressing financial needs.
 Here are a few of the better options:

-- The Earnin app: The Earnin app works much like a payday loan, in that it collects the amount borrowed from your next paycheck.
+- Cash advance apps: These apps work much like payday loans, collecting the amount borrowed from your next paycheck.
 Unlike payday loans, this company does not charge interest or a single fee for its service.

-- Payday alternative loans: Federal credit unions offer two payday alternative loans that are designed to help you out when you need it, without trapping you in a debt cycle.
-The PALs I loan requires borrowers to be a member of a federal credit union for a period of one month before becoming eligible for the loan, while the PALs II loan is immediate, following membership set-up.
+- Payday Alternative Loans: Federal credit unions offer two Payday Alternative Loans that are designed to help you out when you need it, without trapping you in a debt cycle.
+The PALs I loan requires borrowers to be a member of a federal credit union for one month before becoming eligible for the loan, while the PALs II loan is immediate, following membership set-up.
 Both loans have interest rates that are capped at 28% and include installment payments that are easy to manage.

-- Consumer credit counseling: While a consumer credit counseling agency won’t provide you with a loan, they can negotiate better interest rates on the loans you already have, as well as help you create a budget that you can stick to.
-Many banks and credit unions provide credit counseling services to their clients free-of-charge.
+- Consumer credit counseling: While a consumer credit counseling agency won’t provide you with a loan, they can negotiate better interest rates on the loans you already have and help you create a budget that you can stick to.
+Many banks and credit unions provide credit counseling services to their clients free of charge.

-- Local charities and churches: Check with the local charities and churches in your area if you need help with bills or an unexpected expense.
+- Local charities and churches: Check with your area’s local charities and churches if you need help with bills or an unexpected expense.
 Organizations like the Salvation Army and Catholic Charities are set up with specific programs to help the members of their local community.
 Churches also have benevolence funds, so go ahead and give them a call and see if they can help before getting yourself further in debt with a payday loan.